sympy/sympy/doc/src/modules/functions/elementary.rst

 atan
 ----

-Returns the inverse tangent value of the arguement in radians.
+Returns the inverse tangent value of the argument in radians.

 Examples::

     >>> from sympy.functions import atan
     >>> atan(0)
     0